 Add a New User Account

-For now, it can be used for logging into the JCA panel with the same password, which is used to access the user’s dashboard.
+Now, it can be used for logging into the JCA panel with the same password, which is used to access the user’s dashboard.

-Remove the Existing JCA UserSelect the desired JCA user within the list and click Remove.
+Select the undesired JCA user within the list and click Remove.

-It is recommended for cluster admins to configure a two-factor authentication (2FA) as an extra layer of protection from unauthorized access.
+It is recommended for cluster admins to configure two-factor authentication (2FA) as an extra layer of protection from unauthorized access.
 To set 2FA as an obligatory requirement for admins, use the Actions menu within the Access Control tab.

 - Enable/Disable Mandatory Two-Factor Auth - allows turning on/off the mandatory 2FA for cluster admins.